danielurra/whois/ROLES_IMPLEMENTATION.md

    - No badge displayed

 3. **Read Only Admin User**:
-   - Cannot see "Role Management" or "API Tokens" buttons
+   - Cannot see "Role Management", "API Tokens", or "Users" tab
-   - Can view queries and users but cannot edit or delete
+   - Can view queries but cannot edit or delete
-   - Edit/Delete buttons are disabled with "Read-only access" tooltip
+   - Delete buttons are disabled with "Read-only access" tooltip
    - See yellow/amber "READ ONLY ADMIN" badge
+   - This is the default role for new user registrations

 ## Role Audit Logging